dhoulb/gatsby-plugin-templated-files/README.md

 ## Options

 ### `options.path` (required)
-Path to the directory containing one or more Markdown files, e.g. `path: "src/blog/"` will create corresponding pages for all `*.md` and `*.markdown` files.
+String path to directory of files to create corresponding pages for, e.g. `src/blog/`

+- Paths are relative to the site root CWD (where your `gatsby-config.js` is!)

 ### `options.template` (required)
-String path to the component file (`*.js` or `*.jsx`) the pages should should use, e.g. `component: \`${__dirname}/src/templates/Blog.jsx\`` will route all requests for these pages to the `Blog.jsx` component.
-Use `$slug` variable in your exported query to access the specified slug.
+String path to the `*.js` or `*.jsx` template file the pages should use, e.g. `Blog.jsx`

+- Templates are (by convention) stored in the `src/templates` directory
+- Relative paths are relative to the `src/templates`, e.g. `MyTemplate.jsx`
+- Use absolute paths to point to other directories, e.g. `${__dirname}/src/other/MyOtherTemplate.js`

 ### `options.url` (optional)
-Set the format of the output URLs that are used for files, e.g. using `format: "blog/:slug"` will create pages with a `/blog/etc` prefix.
-Use this setting to append trailing slashes if you need them.
-Defaults to `":slug"`
+Set the output URL format for pages.
+Defaults to `/:slug`

+- Use to append trailing slashes e.g. `/:slug/`
+- Use to prepend directories e.g. `/blog/:slug`
+- Leading slash is recommended but not required
-_Note: `:slug` is the only variable that can be used currently.
-If you wish to request more please open an issue._
+- Currently `:slug` is the only available variable — open an issue if you need more

 ### `options.include` (optional)
-Array of file globs to include when sourcing files.
-These will replace the default list (which is set up for Markdown parsing):
+Array of file globs to include when crawling your `options.path` dir.
+If specified will replace the default list:

 ```
 **/*.md